-It is important that you read and understand these terms and conditions (the Terms and Conditions).
-The Terms and Conditions (which includes these General Terms and Conditions and for certain products, the Specific Terms and Conditions), together with the online/mobile application and the OakNorth Privacy Notice form the agreement between you, the account holder, and us, OakNorth Bank plc (“OakNorth”).
+It is important that you read and understand these terms and conditions (the Terms and Conditions) as they contain important information which relates to you and your Account.
+The Terms and Conditions (which includes these General Terms and Conditions and for certain products, the Specific Terms and Conditions), together with the online/mobile application and the OakNorth Privacy Notice, form the agreement (“Agreement”) between you, the account holder, and us, OakNorth Bank plc (“OakNorth”).

 Altogether, they set out the features of OakNorth’s Personal Savings Products, they tell you how these products work and what your and our responsibilities are once you open an account with us.